What's new in Microsoft Defender for Endpoint on Android

 What you need to do to prepare:

-Notify your users and helpdesk (as applicable) that users will need to accept the new permissions when prompted after they have updated Defender for Endpoint to build 1.0.3501.0301 or later version.
-To accept the permissions, users should:
+Notify your users and help desk (as applicable) that end users must accept the new permissions when prompted after they update Defender for Endpoint to build 1.0.3501.0301 or later.
+To accept the permissions, users should follow these steps:

 2. Tap Begin.